thesse1/webmethods-api-gateway-staging/README.md

 The API Gateway Staging solution includes one Azure DevOps build pipeline for automatically purging the API Gateway logs stored in the internal Elasticsearch database on DESIGN, BUILD (BUILD_01, ..., BUILD_07), DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT (PROD_INT_01, PROD_INT_02) and/or PROD_EXT (PROD_EXT_01, PROD_EXT_02).
 It will purge
  - all logs (except for audit logs) older than 28 days: transactionalEvents, monitorEvents, errorEvents, performanceMetrics, threatProtectionEvents, lifecycleEvents, policyViolationEvents, applicationlogs, mediatorTraceSpan
  - all audit logs older than Jan.
 1st of the preceding calendar year: auditlogs.
-(This is implementing the requirement to purge all audit data on the end of the following calendar year.)
+(This is implementing the requirement to purge all audit data at the end of the following calendar year.)

 The pipeline can be triggered manually by clicking on `Run pipeline`.
 It is also configured to run automatically every day at 12:00am UTC (for webm_io on all stages).